anniesullie/LCP_Examples/removed_from_dom/README.md

   * 3 sites (4%): a splash screen is the LCP if removed images are not ignored;
     the main content is LCP if they are.

-## Proposed next steps
+## Next step

 I want to be sure the breakdowns in my analysis are correct:

   * ~2% of sites affected by this change
   * ~80% of affected sites (carousels) improved by this change.

-So I propose implementing both versions of the metric in Chrome side by side, and getting production data about the how many sites are affected and in which ways.
+My next step will be to implement both versions of the metric in Chrome side by side, and get production data about how many sites are affected, and how they are affected.

 ## Detailed examples